zooniverse/front-end-monorepo/bin/README.md

 ## `get-app-folders.sh`

-Returns a comma-separate list of absolute paths to apps in the package folder, for use in build scripts.
+Returns a comma-separated list of absolute paths to apps in the package folder, for use in build scripts.

 ## `panic-button.sh`